 Initiative 5.02.
-Improve and Expedite Long-Term Care Eligibility Processes - Phase 3
+Improve and Expedite Long-Term Care Eligibility Processes Note: As of February 2023, this project has incorporated project 6.16 Eligibility System Improvements under the scope of its efforts.

 Under this project, the Department will work with stakeholders to identify solutions to barriers to long term care eligibility, both from a physical eligibility and financial eligibility perspective.
 Any changes will result in the need for system enhancements as well as training to counties, Medical Assistance sites, and case managers on eligibility requirements for waiver programs and other long-term care programs.